railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 To connect to Open ERP
 =======================

-Connect to the new \ ``openerp_ch02``\   database as user \ ``admin``\   with its default password \
-``admin``\   (you might have to wait a couple of seconds before the system will allow you to connect if you've only just created it).
 Since this is the first time you've connected to it you'll have to go through the Setup wizard in steps:

-	#.  :guilabel:`Select a profile` : select :guilabel:`Profile` \ ``Minimal Profile``\   since you'll
+	#.  :guilabel:`Select a profile` : select ``Minimal Profile`` and click :guilabel:`Next`.
-	    be adding more modules in just a moment.

-	#.  :guilabel:`Define Main Company` and :guilabel:`Report Header` : change anything you like on
+	#.
+At the :guilabel:`Define Main Company` step you should select your own :guilabel:`Company Name` and
-	    this page to match your own situation.
-Only the :guilabel:`Company Name` and :guilabel:`Currency` are required but you should aim to put something relevant in all fields.
-If you alter the currency you'll need to click the :guilabel:`Search / Open a resource` icon to the right of the field to register the name of the currency you type in.
+	    :guilabel:`Currency`, and address details on the first tab :guilabel:`General Information`; and add more details on the second tab :guilabel:`Report Information` including a logo, if you have one, that appears on reports.
+Click :guilabel:`Next`.

+	#.
+At the :guilabel:`Summary` page you can go back to change details if you need.
-	#.  :guilabel:`Summary` : just click the :guilabel:`Install` button.
+	    Click the :guilabel:`Install` button.

-	#.  :guilabel:`Installation done` : click :guilabel:`Ok`.
+	#.
+Finally, at the :guilabel:`Installation done` page, click :guilabel:`Start Configuration`.

-Now you're signed in as an administrator you'll be able to add functionality and modify database settings.

-.. note:: Dashboard after connection

-	If you'd installed any of the other profiles from the installation wizard you'd find that your login screen shows a dashboard with information related to your user account rather than the main menu.

-	When that happens the main menu is still available, as you'll see later in this chapter.
-If you're using the web client you can reach the main menu by clicking the :guilabel:`Main Menu` link towards the top left of the window.
-If you're using the GTK client the main menu is in the first tab (which is hidden – it's the second tab containing the dashboard that's initially showing).
+Configuration consists of a set of wizards that help you through options for the installed modules.
+Hardly anything is installed so this is a very simple process at the moment.

+    #.
+At the first screen click :guilabel:`Continue` to go into the first wizard.
+        Choose :guilabel:`View Mode` : :guilabel:`Simplified Interface`
+        and then click :guilabel:`Set` to save it.

+    #.
+Click :guilabel:`Skip Step` to step over the next wizard, which would enable you to add other users.

+    #.
+You've now reached the end of the configuration so click :guilabel:`Continue` to start using the
+        system as the Administrator.

-Once you're displaying the main menu you're able to see the following screen items:
+Once you're displaying the main menu you're able to see the following screen items, as shown in screenshot :ref:`fig-oech2-main`:

 * the :guilabel:`Preferences` toolbar to the top right, showing the user name, links to the :guilabel:`Home` page, :guilabel:`Preferences`, :guilabel:`About` and :guilabel:`Logout`,

 * just below you'll find information about the :guilabel:`Request` system,

-* links to the :guilabel:`Main Menu` and the :guilabel:`Shortcuts`,
+* links to the :guilabel:`MAIN MENU` and the :guilabel:`SHORTCUTS`,

-* information about copyright at the bottom of the page,
+* information about copyright and the database you're logged into at the bottom of the page,

-* the main contents of the window flanked by the menu toolbar to the left and some links up and to the right.
+* the main contents of the window with by the menu toolbar to the left: links generally line up on the right but there are none to show at the moment.

+.. _fig-oech2-main:

 .. figure:: images/main_window_openerp_ch02.png
    :align: center

    *The Main Menu of the openerp_ch02 database*

-Three menus are available on the left:
+Two menus are available on the left:

 * :guilabel:`Partners`,

-* :guilabel:`Financial Management`,

 * :menuselection:`Administration`.